JoniHurme/AlbumCollectorFrontend/README.md

 Tech solutions:
 - Frontend is React (Vite)
-- - Frontend can be found here: https://github.com/JoniHurme/AlbumCollectorFrontend
 - Backend is Java Spring
+- - Backend can be found here: https://github.com/JoniHurme/AlbumCollector
 - Database is PostgreSQL